By 37Design |

 Apps like Transmit and FTPManager let you connect to your server over SFTP.
 The upload part works well.
 The problem is everything after: files uploaded via FTP don't appear in the WordPress Media Library.
 They're just files on your server.
 You need a plugin like Media Sync or Add From Server to register them, and you have to do that step from a browser.
 So you're back to the phone-browser problem, just with extra steps.

 FTP apps also cost $10 to $25, and you need your server credentials stored on your phone.
 If security matters to you (it should), that's a risk worth considering.
+There's a longer breakdown of this in the FTP-from-your-phone section below.

 Siri Shortcuts